Chas-Henrik/Portfolio/README.md

 - Projects
 - Contact

 The design is a 'Mobile First' responsive design that also support Tablet's and Desktop's.
-Breakpoints have been set at 768px for Tablet's and Small Desktop's and 1024px for Medium and Large Desktop's.
+Breakpoints have been set at 768px for Tablet's & Small Desktop's and 1024px for Medium & Large Desktop's.

 Two additional content driven breakpoints have been set at 815px and 1350px:
 - The 815px breakpoint achieves a smooth transition from the 'mobile full screen project card' as the card turns directly into two cards when passing the breakpoint.